Meow Wolf: The Real Unreal

+The Neon Kingdom at Meow Wolf's The Real Unreal in Grapevine.

 In May 2022, Meow Wolf announced its fourth permanent exhibition, located in Grapevine (a suburb in the Mid-Cities region of the Dallas–Fort Worth metroplex) situated in the Grapevine Mills Mall in a former 40000 sqft big box store.
 In May 2023, the name of the exhibit was revealed to be The Real Unreal, and it opened on July 14, 2023.

 The Real Unreal, conceived by author LaShawn Wanak, tells the story of Ruby and Gordon Delaney, who moved to the house in Bolingbrook, Illinois, where Gordon taught music and Ruby cultivated a garden.
 As they aged, their daughter Carmen moved back home to care for them and started a spice blend company named Ruby's Garden.
 Carmen's friend LaVerne Fuqua and her son Jared also moved into the house.
 The exhibit reveals how the house amplifies the lives of its occupants and how it becomes a beacon for the family's energy during a crisis.
 Jared and Gordon befriend an imaginary character named Happy Garry, and Jared eventually goes missing through a portal in the closet.
 The exhibit explores the concept of The Real Unreal, where imagination comes to rest and creativity can transform everything it touches.
 Visitors are invited to explore the house and the world beyond the portal to understand the mysteries and connections between these characters and the realms they encounter.

 Certain spaces within The Real Unreal may feel familiar to Meow Wolf devotees, as they harken back to the original Meow Wolf in Santa Fe, creating cross-exhibition connections and expanding the Meow Wolf story universe.
 Meow Wolf Co-Founder Emily Montoya reflects that the house and the concept of 'eternal return' are powerful motifs that catalyzed Meow Wolf's transformation from a scrappy art collective into the growing company it is today."